Man gambles away huge accidental Covid payment in Japan

 When authorities finally contacted him, he said he no longer had the money.

 "I've already moved the money.
 It can't be returned," he is quoted as saying.
-"It cannot be undone anymore.
+"It cannot be undone any more.
 I will not run.
-I will pay for my crime".
+I will pay for my crime."

-However he has now vanished.
+However he has now disappeared.

-Speaking to media on Tuesday, the man's lawyer said his client had been cooperating with authorities and agreed to be interviewed by prefecture police.
+Speaking to media on Tuesday, the man's lawyer said his client had been co-operating with authorities and agreed to be interviewed by prefecture police.
 But since the lawsuit was filed against him on 12 May, officials have not been able to contact him.

 The man had used his smartphone to gamble away all of the money through online casino sites, his lawyer explained.